+PRODUCT DESCRIPTION

-PRODUCT DESCRIPTION SilvaSorb Site Dressing is a 1° circular pad with a 4 mm center saddle and radiat slit.
-This size and style of dressing is designed to wrap snuggly around vascular and non-vascular perculaneous devices such as IV catheters, central vencus lines, anterial catheters, external fixator pins and others, providing an antimicrobial animate canceles, external match prins and others, providing an animatoblar environment for up to 7 days.
+SilvaSorb Site Dressing is a 1" circular pad with a 4 mm center saddle and radial slit.
+This size and style of dressing is designed to wrap snuggly around vascular and non-vascular perculaneous devices such as IV catheters, central venous lines, arterial catheters, external fixator pins and others, providing an antimicrobial environment for up to 7 days.

 SilvaSorb Site dressing is composed of super-absorbent polyacrylate and utilizes MicroLattice® patented technology to deliver antimicrobial, ionic silver continuously for up to 7 days.
 Easy to use, this dressing is self-regulating, requiring no wetting or rewetting to activate.
-It also provides broad spectrum bioburden control without antidetable patients.
-When the provides broad spectrum to boot and out of the patients.

-cytotoxicity and no skin staining.
+It also provides broad spectrum bioburden control without cytotoxicity and no skin staining.
 Non-adherent material provides pain-free removal at dressing changes and is transparent to permit insertion-site visualization.